drk-m-s/on_device_asr-llm-tts/README.md

 [ ] TTS: voice customization
   - [ ] use openvoice to copy the assigned voice color to a dataset.
   - [ ] use PiperVocie to train one.
 A gpu-intensive task.
+[ ] if the detected the same thing as the llm output, then ignore it.
+TBD

+temp/ is another attempt.

 ---